COVID-19 and Anxiety Treatment Outcomes: Diving into the Data

 To do this, Drs.
 Rosmarin and Pirutinsky examined data on 764 adult clients receiving outpatient treatment at Center for Anxiety.
 As a naturalistic study, data was collected from real world settings, rather than in a lab controlled study.
 Thus, data on these clients were pulled from electronic health records and assessments conducted through the treatment process.

-The clients were then divided into three groups:
+The clients were then divided into four groups:

 1. Pre-pandemic: started treatment prior to the beginning of the pandemic.